Skip to main content

 Support Resources

-If you need classroom support, have questions about a classroom topic or approach, or have witnessed something in class you’d like to speak about, the instructor is a highly recommended first point of contact.
-If you cannot approach the instructor, you may consider communicating with the chair or director as a facilitator.
+If you need classroom support, have questions about a classroom topic or approach, or have witnessed something in class you’d like to speak about, the course instructor is a highly recommended first point of contact.
+If you cannot approach the instructor, you may consider communicating with the department chair or production director as a facilitator.
 See more resources, below.